gallottohugo/users-devise/README.md

 # README

-Generic devise implementation to use in other projects
+Generic Devise gem implementation to use in other projects

 * Ruby 2.7.1p83